-- Architectural Brief (Realization of Clients objectives) - Client's likes and dislikes: way of life, images from books, magazines or internet.
-Our task at this stage is to look and listen. - Understand how client live/ work/ eat/ sleep/ meditate/ play in the building. - Costs for different phases of the building project such as site development costs, construction costs, furniture and fitting out, landscaping and consultants fees.
+- Client's likes and dislikes: way of life, images from books, magazines or internet.
+Our task at this stage is to look and listen. - Understand how client live/ work/ eat/ sleep/ meditate/ play in the building. - Responsibilities of the architect at each stage and Estimates of fees to be charged for each stage - Selection Of Project team

-A4- SITE ANALYSIS
+2- SITE ANALYSIS